bibinmjose/dsgramner/docs/index.md

 <!-- # National Achievement Survey of Class VIII students -->
 ## Introduction

 This is a project based on a use case of [Gramener](https://gramener.com), a data science company.
-The main aim to identify the trends in 8th grade student performance based on National Achievement Survey by NCERT.
+The main aim is to identify the trends in 8th grade student performance based on National Achievement Survey by NCERT.

 ### About this report